Alfresco/alfresco-ng2-components/docs/document-list.component.md

 </adf-document-list>
 ```

-Note the `#documentList` ID we've just added to be able referencing this component later on.
+Note that the `#documentList` ID allows the component to be referenced elsewhere.

 ```ts
 import { ViewChild, AfterViewInit } from '@angular/core';